ppy/osu-wiki/news/2024/2024-05-04-5-digit-world-cup-2024-concludes.md

 What have been your fondest memories from 5WC 2024

-> My favorite memory of 5WC 2024 was hearing [BlankTap](https://osu.ppy.sh/users/10137131) commentate [osu!
+> My favorite memory of 5WC 2024 was hearing ::BlankTap::{ user-id=10137131 } commentate [osu!
 MEGAMIX](https://osu.ppy.sh/beatmapsets/399575#osu/869704) as a tiebreaker in one of the first matches of the entire tournament, [#10 Brazil vs. #23 Hong Kong](https://www.youtube.com/watch?v=AzWb6NqDJg0).
 I had come up with the idea of using that as a tiebreaker a few weeks prior and had to do a good amount of convincing to get it into the pool.
 >
 > Even though the skillset is favored towards aim in that map, it was such an intensely hype song that brought so many communities together that I thought it'd be perfect to kick off the first round of bracket because of the memories associated with it for each and every osu player around the world.
 >